 Then, before you embark on any outing, check that all safety equipment is on board and in working condition.
 This includes one wearable personal flotation device (PFD) for each person on board, and all other USCG-required safety equipment.
+Federal Law requires that when a vessel is underway, children under 13 years of age must wear their lifejacket.
+Exceptions are when below deck or within an enclosed cabin.
+State laws may vary.
+Check with your state boating safety officials.
 Confirm that each passenger aboard the boat is aware of the location of these items.
 Learn more about these safety requirements, as well as additional boat safety information at the USCG website; www.uscgboating.org.